Phillip-England/godocument/docs/installation.md

 ## The Repo

-A blank Godocument template can be found at [https://github.com/phillip-england/godocument](https://github.com/phillip-england/godocument).
+You can find a blank Godocument template at [https://github.com/phillip-england/godocument](https://github.com/phillip-england/godocument).

-<md-important>All the commands in this guide will assume you are using a Unix-based terminal.</md-important>
+<md-important>All the commands in this guide assume you are using a Unix-based terminal.</md-important>

 To get started, create a directory and clone the repo within it: